efrecon/gh-runner-krunvm/README.md

 to all (relevant) commands.

 When the microVM starts, the [runner.sh](./runner/runner.sh) script will be started.
-This script will pick its options using an `.env` file shared from the host.
+This script will pick its options using an `.env` file, shared from the host.
 The file will be sourced and removed at once.
 This ensures that secrets are not leaked to the workflows through the process table or a file.
 Upon start, the script will [request](./runner/token.sh) a runner token, configure the